lizmat/articles/5to6-phasers.md

 The functionality of the [`INIT`](https://docs.perl6.org/language/phasers#INIT) phaser in Perl 6 is exactly the same as the `INIT` special block in Perl 5.
 It specifies a piece of code to be executed **just before** the code in the compilation unit will be executed.

+    # Perl 5
+    say "running";
+    INIT { say "starting to execute" };
+    # starting to execute␤running␤

+    # Perl 6
+    say "running";
+    INIT { say "starting to execute" }
+    # starting to execute␤running␤

 In pre-compiled modules in Perl 6, it can serve as an alternative to the `BEGIN` phaser.

 END
 ===